debugly/SCHTTPClient/README.md

 SCHTTPClient
 ======

-SCHTTPClient based on SCHTTP, which is a rich wrapper for **libcurl** written in Objective-C.
+SCHTTPClient based on BBHTTP, which is a rich wrapper for **libcurl** written in Objective-C.

 It is an ARC-only library that uses [features](http://clang.llvm.org/docs/ObjectiveCLiterals.html) introduced by Clang 3.1.
 Thus, it is only suitable for iOS 5+ and OSX 10.7+.